Mortuie/Python-Projects/README.md

 # Python Games Repository

 ## Introduction
 These are small individual projects/games coded and produced by me in python.
-Inspiration has been taken from various sources and if so is quoted in the comments in the respective projects
+This is for me to try and start building a small portfolio of python programming and also just to get some GUI and python programming practice.
+Inspiration has been taken from various sources and if so is quoted in the comments in the respective projects.

 ## Projects created
 * Purple Rain Tribute - Circa 21/12/16